xbeat/Machine-Learning/README.md

 Predictive modeling is a statistical technique used to forecast future outcomes based on historical data.
 It involves analyzing patterns in existing data to make informed predictions about future events or behaviors.
 In this slideshow, we'll explore how to implement predictive models using Python, a versatile programming language with powerful libraries for data analysis and machine learning.

+## Detecting and Mitigating Model Drift

+Understanding Model Drift

+Model drift is a crucial concept in machine learning, referring to the degradation of a model's performance over time.
+This occurs when the statistical properties of the target variable change in unforeseen ways, causing the predictions to become less accurate.
+It's essential to recognize and address drift to maintain model effectiveness.

 ## Document Understanding Transformer for Optical Character Recognition

 Document Understanding Transformer (DUT)